 needle nose pliers

-Step 1: take the small screwdriver and find a spot under the outside edge of the grommet where you can wedge the flat edge under the grommet just a bit.
+1.Take the small screwdriver and find a spot under the outside edge of the grommet where you can wedge the flat edge under the grommet just a bit.
 You should be working on the side of the grommet where the inside lip is folded under.
 Once your screwdriver is properly wedged under, give it a good twist to lift up the edge.

-Step 2: Using the needle nose pliers, bend the outside edge of the grommet back down so that only the inner ring is left bent up.
+2. Using the needle nose pliers, bend the outside edge of the grommet back down so that only the inner ring is left bent up.

-Step 3: Using the small screwdriver again, wedge it under the lifted edge and twist lifting the edge as vertically as you can.
+3. Using the small screwdriver again, wedge it under the lifted edge and twist lifting the edge as vertically as you can.
 Repeat until all edges are lifted.

-Step 4: Push the grommet out of the sail!
+4. Push the grommet out of the sail!
 You may have to use the screwdriver to lift the prongs of the grommet out of the sail fabric, so if it doesn’t come out easy enough check for that.

 My beat up now removed grommets.
 Disclaimer, my grommets were brass and bent pretty easily.
 Not sure how well this would work with stainless grommets.
 If you try it let me know!